natelistrom/natelistrom.github.io/_posts/2023-08-12-deus-ex-machina-and-satisfying-story-ending.md

 #### Why it works

 I have a hypothesis about why these payoffs work.
 In many cases, these payoffs don't really "come out of nowhere."
-They _have_ been set up; but they've been set up _morally_, not physically.
+They _have_ been set up; but they've been set up _morally_, not logically.

 Here's what I mean: Stories that resonate with deepest-held values tend to [elicit strong emotion]({% post_url 2022-04-05-pae-investment %}#a-theory-of-cognitive-hierarchy).
 We all have a sense of what _ought_ to happen, given the rules of the story world.
 When characters act in accordance with our values — Darcy's self-sacrificial choice to surrender his respectability, for example — we feel an innate desire to see those actions vindicated.
 When the payoff comes, it's satisfying because it validates that desire.